 Along with the 2 main types of lung cancer, other tumors can occur in the lungs.

-There are other, even more rare, lung tumors such as adenoid cystic carcinomas, hamartomas, lymphomas, and sarcomas.
-These tumors are treated differently from the more common lung cancers.
+Other lung tumors: Other types of lung tumors such as adenoid cystic carcinomas, hamartomas, lymphomas, and sarcomas, are rare and are treated differently from the more common lung cancers.
 They are not discussed in this document.

-Cancers that start in other organs (such as the breast, pancreas, kidney, or skin) can sometimes spread (metastasize) to the lungs, but these are not lung cancers.
+Cancers that spread to the lungs: Cancers that start in other organs (such as the breast, pancreas, kidney, or skin) can sometimes spread (metastasize) to the lungs, but these are not lung cancers.
 For example, cancer that starts in the breast and spreads to the lungs is still breast cancer, not lung cancer.
-Treatment for metastatic cancer to the lungs depends on where it started (the primary cancer site).
-For information on these cancers, refer to our specific documents on each.
+Treatment for metastatic cancer to the lungs is based on where it started (the primary cancer site).
+For information on these cancers, refer to our separate documents on each.